French upright bass

 selling them in the white (unfinished) to Parisian shops that then

 put their own labels inside and varnished them.
-Some shops
+Some shops had

-still made in Mirecourt.
+made in Mirecourt.
 Another really famous firm was the

 Gand-Bernadel firm.
 Besides Vuillaume, G&B